 Print the names and source locations of unused functions within the user program.

-Overrides the default value of a configuration parameter in the code.
-For boolean configuration variables, the value can be omitted, causing the default value to be toggled.
+Overrides the default value of a configuration param, type, var, or const in the code.
+If the value is omitted, it will default to the value true.

 Enable [disable] the Chapel-implemented task tracking table that supports the execution-time -b / -t flags.
 This option is currently only useful when $CHPL_TASKS is set or inferred to ‘fifo’ and adds compilation-time overhead when it will not be used, so is off by default.